ujamk/smart-ambulance-/system_guide.md

 src/main.py
 ```

 This file will run the whole system.
+Every file must have at least ONE main function so that the main.py can run it

 ---